SAP/spartacus-docs/contributing_to_docs/developer-guide.md

    If your doc update should be published with the next release of the Spartacus libraries, send your pull request to the `develop` branch.

-   If, on the other hand, you want your doc update to be published as soon as it is merged, then send your pull request to the `master` branch.
+   If, on the other hand, your doc update should be published as soon as it is merged, then send your pull request to the `master` branch.

    The PR requires a minimum of one approver.
 It is always a good idea to let the writer check the PR, whenever possible.